Cray-HPE/docs-csm/operations/network/management_network/aruba/backup.md

 ## Procedure

-Create a copy of a running comfiguration or the startup configuration using the following command:
+Create a copy of a running configuration or the startup configuration using the following command:

 ```
 copy {running-config | startup-config} <REMOTE-URL> {cli | json} [vrf <VRF-NAME>]